alex-sokolov2011/delivery-time-prediction-mlops/README.md

 ##  Problem description

-This project tackles a common pain point in e-commerce: **unreliable delivery time estimates**.
+This one-week project tackles a common pain point in e-commerce: **unreliable delivery time estimates**.
 We set out to build an end-to-end pipeline that predicts delivery time (in days) from order to delivery, based on:

 - seller ZIP code prefix